Chris Taylor Player Props: Dodgers vs. Diamondbacks

-Chris Taylor -- 0-for-3 with an RBI in his last game -- will be in action for the Los Angeles Dodgers versus the Arizona Diamondbacks, with Zach Davies on the mound, on April 2 at 4:10 PM ET.
+On Friday, Chris Taylor (on the back of going 1-for-4 with an RBI) and the Los Angeles Dodgers face the Arizona Diamondbacks, whose starting pitcher will be Madison Bumgarner.
+First pitch is at 9:40 PM ET.

-In his last game he had a hitless showing (0-for-3 with an RBI) against the Diamondbacks.
+In his most recent appearance, he went 1-for-4 with an RBI against the Diamondbacks.

 Chris Taylor Game Info & Props vs. the Diamondbacks